 B. Successful people complain that unsuccessful people are envious.
 Can they be sure, however, that they themselves wouldn’t be envious, if they were unsuccessful?

 D. One of the most bitter and dramatic political fights of my time was the 1991 fight over Clarence Thomas’s nomination to the Supreme Court.
 Thomas was accused of sexual harassment by a former colleague, Anita Hill.
 I felt that the testimony of John Doggett was significant.
-Doggett had known Hill earlier, and Hill had accused Doggett of “leading him on,” an accusation that astonished Doggett.
-If Doggett’s testimony was true (as I believe it is), then Hill was probably imagining things, and Thomas is the victim of a smear.
-If Thomas was falsely accused, the Thomas-Hill affair might be compared to Melville’s Billy Budd.
+Doggett had known Hill earlier, and Hill had accused Doggett of “leading her on,” an accusation that astonished Doggett.
+Doggett felt that Hill was unstable, prone to fantasize, and thought men were interested in her when they werenít.

 E. Since I turned 40, I’ve noticed that my memory has slipped; I have trouble recalling words on the spur-of-the-moment, and often fail to come up with the mot juste.
 This only affects me in everyday speaking, not in writing.
 New research indicates that elevated blood sugar affects blood flow to the brain, and causes memory decline.5 The body’s ability to regulate blood sugar begins to decline around age 40.
 To prevent this decline, experts recommend exercise.